How to Install MySQL on Ubuntu 20.04 LTS?

 Stop MySQL Server

-To stop running MySQL, we can use the following command.
+To stop running MySQL, we can use the one of the following command.

 Restart MySQL Server

 To restart MySQL run this following command.
-It will first stop the current process and then start a new instance of MySQL service.
+It will first stop (if running already) the mysql service and then start a new instance of MySQL service.

 To remove MySQL from Ubuntu, run the following command.
 It will remove the MySQL server from your local system.